 Read East of Eden by John Steinbeck.
 East of Eden is divided into four sections.
-For each of the four parts, you will be expected to write two reading passage entries.
+For each of the four parts, you will be expected to write one reading passage entry.
 The following are the requirements for your East of Eden journal (template is attached):